akielaries/s-asm.vim/README.md

-# vim-s-asm
+# vim-s-asm (currently in development)
-This repo is heavily based on Shirk/vim-gas.
+This repo is heavily based on Shirk/vim-gas and is forked from such project.
 The .vim syntax file in this repo contains essentially the same funcionality as the original gas.vim file but with added instructions and edited syntax supporting GNU Assembly files.
 This started with a Operating Systems project create a kernel entry point but with the lack of syntax support for .S assembly files was troublesome.
-This repo aims to fix some of the similar issues you may have run into!
+This repo aims to fix some of the similar issues you may run into!

 This vim bundle adds advanced syntax highlighting for GNU as (AT&T).

-This file defines a (almost) complete syntax for GNU as assembler.
+This file defines an (almost) complete syntax for GNU as assembler.

 My motivation in writing this was the lack of a complete, working syntax for this common assembler.